Exploring Diverse In-Context Configurations for Image Captioning: Experiments

-Table~\ref{table:ip} displays the IP CIDEr scores.
-'Iter 1' refers to the 0 or 32-shot performance, while subsequent entries denote average CIDEr scores over 4, 8, 16, and 32-shots.
-In the first iteration, we use fixed 0 or 32-shot image-caption pairs and in subsequent iterations, we select images using the Random Sampling (RS) strategy and use the caption generated in the preceding iteration as the in-context caption.
-The results indicate MGC-VLM(0) and MGC-VLM(32) converge by the 3-rd and 2-nd iterations respectively, suggesting multiple VLM iterations are unnecessary.
-Moreover, even with only 32-shot GTCs, two iterations of IP (\eg, MGC-VLM(32) achieves 80.5 average CIDEr) offer performance comparable to the case where all GTCs are available (\eg, RS-GTC achieves 80.04 average CIDEr Figure~\ref{fig:cap_hist}(a)).
+\textbf{Iteratively Prompting (IP).} Table~\ref{table:ip} showcases the IP CIDEr scores.
+"Iter 1" represents either the 0 or 32-shot performance, with subsequent columns reflecting average CIDEr scores for 4, 8, 16, and 32-shot scenarios.
+In the inaugural iteration, we employ a consistent set of 0 or 32-shot image-caption pairs.
+For the following iterations, images are selected via the Random Sampling (RS) approach, and captions generated in the prior iteration serve as the in-context captions.
+Analyzing the data, it's evident that MGC-VLM(0) stabilizes by the third iteration and MGC-VLM(32) by the second, indicating that extended VLM iterations might be redundant.
+Remarkably, even when confined to just 32-shot GTCs, merely two iterations of IP — for instance, where MGC-VLM(32) attains an average CIDEr of 80.5 — can rival performances seen when all GTCs are utilized, as exemplified by RS-GTC's average CIDEr of 80.04 in Figure~\ref{fig:cap_hist}(a).